 You will want to ensure that your provider has the infrastructure in place to provide access to your data where and when you need it.
 Colocation services typically have power management, high-speed connections, and strategic locations to minimize downtime.
 Don’t forget to confirm this for both your primary and backup data centres.

 Another thing to confirm is the colo provider’s disaster recovery plan.
 What happens if all power is lost in a data centre?
 How do they ensure your data is safe no matter the environmental conditions?

 Colocation is likely a multi-year investment, so you’ll want to ensure that your service can grow with your business.
 What does the process look like for adding additional servers?
 If you migrate to the cloud, what does that look like?

 When it comes to providers, some offer Infrastructure-as-a-Service (IaaS) or Virtual Data Centre solutions.
 This will streamline the transition process for you in the future. iTel offers a full Managed Cloud solution that connects you to major cloud providers.

 Ultimately, you’re looking for a provider who can balance all 3 while remaining scalable.
 The priority of these characteristics will vary from your business to the next, so you and your team need to evaluate your current situation and start to develop a vision for your ideal solution.

 That’s where we come in.
-Our team of experts is excited and ready to build a customized colocation solution with you.
+Our team of experts is ready to build a customized colocation solution with you.
 With our network-of-networks spanning Canada and the USA, we will be sure to find a data centre that fits your needs.
 Call us today to discuss your options!